 Each day is a different object.
 We built a wolf, eagle, and spaceship.
 You get to take these items home.

 Legoland Florida Hotel Room Themes are the Best

-The Legoland Hotel Florida rooms and over all hotel is very well themed.
-This trip we were in the adventure rooms at Legoland Hotel Florida which was perfect for our adventurous family.
-Our previous trip we did the pirate theme and it was the same room layout just different theme.
-There’s Lego sculptures around the rooms and in the hallways.
+The Legoland Hotel Florida rooms and overall hotel are very well-themed.
+On this trip, we were in the adventure rooms at Legoland Hotel Florida which was perfect for our adventurous family.
+On our previous trip, we did the pirate theme and it was the same room layout just a different theme.
+There are Lego sculptures around the rooms and in the hallways.
 We very much enjoyed both our themed rooms.

 Legoland Florida Hotel Rooms fit Families of 5

-There’s a main bed area with a queen size bed.
+There’s the main bed area with a queen-size bed.
 The bed is raised pretty high and was fairly comfortable.
-There’s bunk area for the kids which includes a third trundle bed and their own tv.
+There’s a bunk area for the kids which includes a third trundle bed and their own tv.
 There is no door to this area.
-The trundle bed was the kids tv snack bed which was nice because my kids always leave crumbs when eating.
+The trundle bed was the kid’s tv snack bed which was nice because my kids always leave crumbs when eating.
 But it’s also great for families of 5.